search

 Finding the Right Hooks

-These two functions above are all we need.
-The second part of the puzzle is where to apply the hook.
-The hooks we used target only regular posts, and the ID column will not appear for pages or any other content type.
+The two functions above are all you need.
+The second part of the puzzle is knowing which hook to use.
+The hooks shown above target only regular posts, so the ID column will not appear for pages or any other content type.

-These hooks are called “variable hooks” because they belong to a set of hooks and are written as follows:
+These hooks are called “variable hooks” because they belong to a family of hooks whose names follow a pattern.
+Replace [post_type_or_element] with the relevant content type:

 • manage_[post_type_or_element]_columns